How to Decorate Dog Bandanas

 A wagging tail is often the first thing I see when I walk through the door at the end of the day.
 As soon as I bend down to give it a scratch, my dog welcomes the opportunity to return the affection with plenty of sloppy wet kisses.
-Although he may look like a fighter, my german shepherd/ boxer mix is definitely a lover.
-I thought since he loves so freely, he deserves a gift on the holiday of love: Valentine’s Day!
+Although he may look like a fighter, my german shepherd/boxer mix is definitely a lover.
+Since he loves so freely, I thought he deserves a gift on the holiday of love: Valentine’s Day!

 In less than an afternoon, I sewed up a bandana from contrasting Valentine’s Day fabric using this simple pattern from Lia Griffith.
 The pattern can be adjusted for dogs ranging in size from small to large, so there’s no puppy left behind!